jamesalexakande/Sabre-Get-Booking-Method/README.md

 # Sabre-Get-Booking-Method
 This repository contains detailed technical documentation for the Sabre Booking Management API's Get Booking method.
-This documentation is designed for software developers with entry-level experience in the travel technology industry, providing clear explanations, examples, and best practices for implementing this API method.
+This documentation is designed for software developers with entry-level experience in the travel technology industry, providing clear explanations and examples for implementing this API method.

 ## Repository Contents
+- [AUTHENTICATION.md](AUTHENTICATION.md) - This file gives step-by-step guide for obtaining a token.
+Suited for developers who just want to test Sabre APIs in a limited manner, but lack Sabre credentiuals.
 - [API_DOCUMENTATION.md](API_DOCUMENTATION.md) - Detailed documentation of the Get Booking Method, request/response structure, and error handling
 - [README.md](README.md) - This file, providing a general overview of the repository and instructions on how to access the documentation.